GitHubDragonFly/HTML_CSS_JS/README.md

    - All viewers allow changing the XYZ positions of DL / SL / HL lights, swappable with `Rotate`
    - The DLi / SLi control those lights intensity
    - The SpotLight is set to cast a shadow so use it for anything shadow related
-   - The material of the object is set to receive the shadow and it should be automatically visible for some objects (also try changing the SpotLight intensity)
+   - The material of the object is set to cast but not receive the shadow
    - Additional plane receiving shadow is set in the background, controlled by the `Shadow` checkbox, the SpotLight intensity and the opacity of the object
    - Most of the OBJ / PLY / GLTF examples were downloaded from [here](https://github.com/mrdoob/three.js)
    - My own OBJ, STL and PLY examples were created simply by using online services to perform conversion from PNG to STL, STL to OBJ and then OBJ to PLY ([Blender](https://www.blender.org/) was also used to decrease the size of the files and add MTL with some shading to OBJ example)